A Play in Three Acts

 Manorama So what?
 How does that matter?
 What is so scary about that?

-Ajen (laughs shortly and then puffs up his chest) Do I look like a coward?
-But it is also stupid to turn a blind eye where there is a real cause for fear.
+Ajen (short laugh and then puffs up his chest) Do I look like a coward?
+But it is also stupidity to turn a blind eye where there is a real cause for fear.

 Manorama (blanches) What cause?
-What fear?
+Why fear?
 Why persecute?
 What have I done?
 What have we done?

 Manorama (moves away and laughs) Bunkum; nightmares are hogwash and they dont mean a thing.
 Saturday, the month of August: all nonsense.
 I shall not think of it any more.
 I know everything, better than you actually Listen the other day that day the woman youd stared at and this woman you see today, they are not the same person.
 The Manorama of that day is no more.
 I am someone else.
 I am now Adris mother.